ahoorab/cdk-iac/README.md

 What I wanted to achieve is to be able to create a CDK Stack that could be reused, along with CDK App that could also be reused.

-I work as a Cloud Engineer / DevOp so I would love to have a single place where I can store and mange all of my AWS Resource from.
+I work as a Cloud Engineer so I would love to have a single place where I can store and mange all of my AWS Resources from.
 I also want to be able to normalise the stacks by defining Constructs that perform tasks specific to my needs without have to duplicate code across multiple stacks.

 **Presently with CDK:**
 * when you create an 'main' class that you add the Stack too, you hardcode the name of the CloudFormation stack
-* you can add parameters to the cdk.json but this isn't really scalable across a large number of applications in multiple AWS account and VPCs.
+* you can add parameters to the cdk.json, but this isn't really scalable across a large number of applications in multiple AWS account and VPCs.
 * there are other ways of passing parameters in, but these could still be annoying to manage

 **How this project attempts to solve these potential problems:**